coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/01.menu-editor/01.menuselection/item.md

     tag:
         - certification
 ---
----

-coreBOS needs a better, more flexible menu system than what we inherited from vtiger CRM.
+coreBOS needs a better, more flexible menu system than what we inherited from coreBOS CRM.
 So we set out to look for some options with some of these goals in mind:

 -   Dropdown menu system fully configurable by the user